mark/Bloxley-Tutorials/1 - Sokoban/tutorial.md

 Yes, we really only did need to implement one of the methods listed above.
 Phew!
 Let's run through the list and discuss why we skipped them:

-1. startGame--the default behavior is to select the first actor that can be a player, which is what we want.
+1. `startGame()`--the default behavior is to select the first actor that can be a player, which is what we want.
-2. validUserActions--the default behavior is to return just "moveCharacter", which is the only kind of user action that we care about.
+2. `validUserActions()`--the default behavior is to return just "moveCharacter", which is the only kind of user action that we care about.
-3. heartbeat--by default this does nothing, which is okay.
+3. `heartbeat()`--by default this does nothing, which is okay.
-4. didBeatLevel--by default this just return false, which is why we needed to override it.
+4. `didBeatLevel()`--by default this just return false, which is why we needed to override it.
-5. didLoseLevel--this also defaults to returning false.
+5. `didLoseLevel()`--this also defaults to returning false.
 Since Sokoban can't be "lost", we never need it to return anything else.
-6. beatLevel--this performs a game over animation, which we'll discuss below.
+6. `beatLevel()`--this performs a game over animation, which we'll discuss below.
 Good enough.
-7. lostLevel--since Sokoban can't be lost, this will never get called.
+7. `lostLevel()`--since Sokoban can't be lost, this will never get called.

 We also need to tell our game controller about our new class.
 So in `SokobanGame.as` replace the call to `controllers()` with: